Turkey—and especially Istanbul—has been in the headlines lately, and not always for the best reasons. But I love Istanbul.

-1. A Mix of Cultures
+1. A Fascinating Mix of Cultures

-2. Interesting Sights
+2. Endless Sights to Explore

-3. Location
+3. The Location is Unique

-4. Visit Two Continents
+4. Visit Two Continents in One Day

 5. The Cats of Istanbul

-Cats are everywhere in Istanbul, and I mean EVERYWHERE.
-If you stop on the street and look around, you’ll probably see at least five cats around you.
+Cats are everywhere in Istanbul—and I mean EVERYWHERE.
+Look around at any moment on the street, and you’ll probably spot at least five cats nearby.
+They are lounging in doorways, cafes, or even inside shops.
 I love cats, so being surrounded by cats all the time is just perfect.
-They are technically stray cats, but people still care about them and feed them.
-Also, many shops and restaurants have their resident cats.

-6. Restaurants and Cafes
+6. Restaurants and Cafés on Every Corner

 8. The Turkish Bath